 In 1971 they had their third son George.
 Janice rented a studio in Kensington Army Barracks and was soon supplying the traders in Kensington Market.
 In 1972 the couple had a baby girl, Amber.
 As the business expanded they rented 6 more rooms at Kensington Barracks to cope with demand for her designs.
 By 1973 The business was booming and were supplying Miss Selfridge, Fiorucci, Henry Bendel, Whistles, Bob Shop Paris, Parkers of Bond Street, and Vanilla in Kensington Church Street, including various shops in Germany, Holland and H&M in Sweden.
 Such was the success of Janice's clothes she was now designing and making clothes for TV advertising starting with a large campaign for Dr Whites she progressed into movies designing clothes for a 'Fellini' movie.
 Janice then met up with Peter Golding the owner of the fabulous 'ACE' in the Kings Road Chelsea.
 She designed the famous 'Jean skirt' for 'ACE'

-In 2005 Janice's daughter Beth was diagnosed with a brain tumour.
-Janice was studying Metaphysics under the tuition of Andrew Dobbs she successfully completed a foundation course in Spiritual Mind Treatments.
+Janice began studying Metaphysics under the tuition of Heather Andrew Dobbs she successfully completed a foundation course in Spiritual Mind Treatments.
 By 2009 she had acquired an in depth understanding of Metaphysics.
 By 2011 She successfully completed and demonstrated an in depth understanding of working with the law of Metaphysical Thinking and successfully completed a course on Spiritual Psychology.
-In 2013 her daughter Beth died and in 2014 she successfully became a teacher of Metaphysics, she had learned many valuable life lessons studying Metaphysics and had also become fascinated and influenced by the great thinkers of the past.
-She studied the great philosophers - Socrates, Plato and Aristotle.
+She successfully became a teacher of Metaphysics, she had learned many valuable life lessons studying Metaphysics and had also become fascinated and influenced by the great thinkers of the past.
+She studied the great philosophers - Socrates, Plato and Aristotle

 Quote "Being a good East End girl, I related to Charles Dickens, and what happens later in life, It soon became clear why I felt this connection.
 I am of the opinion that we still at the core of our thinking hold some of the ancient beliefs in our hearts.
 The more I studied the more I realised there was a connection between Fashion and Metaphysics.
 As the strings that combine our cells carry our DNA, the DNA strings intertwine and weave all our choices together.
 This then becomes the fabric of our lives.
 Using your consciousness, you will form the foundation of your life.
 Which you will then weave and transform into the fabric of your choice, which could make you soft cotton, or rough hessian, pure silk or sensual velvet.
 The strongest string of DNA will determine how you make that choice."